datacite/blog/source/posts/introducing-the-pid-graph.html.md

 <https://api.datacite.org/events?include=subj,obj&doi=10.5061/dryad.k5k9074>

 The query today returns one data citation of the dataset identified by the DOI, and eight data files that are part of this dataset.
-If someone decides to cite one of these data files instead of the dataset (following principle 8 Specificity and Verifiability of the [Joint Declaration of Data Citation Principles](https://www.force11.org/datacitationprinciples)), that data citation would also be included in the DataCite Event Data response.
+If someone decides to cite one of these data files instead of the dataset (following principle 8 Specificity and Verifiability of the Joint Declaration of Data Citation Principles [@https://doi.org/10.25490/a97f-egyk]), that data citation would also be included in the DataCite Event Data response.

 Similarly, the citation of a specific version of a dataset would be included if querying for the parent version of the dataset.
 Examples for funding and authorship are given in the next paragraph.

 #### Include more types of events

 The initial focus in Event Data was on social media mentions and data citations.
 DataCite has added author-resource links and funder-resource links, using ORCID and Crossref Funder ID as PIDs, respectively.
-DataCite also include dataset usage statistics, as part of the work in the [Make Data Count](https://makedatacount.org/) project.
+DataCite also include dataset usage statistics, as part of the work in the Make Data Count [@https://doi.org/10.5438/pre3-2f25] project.
 This enables the following two use cases:

 1. Show all datasets created by a particular researcher and their usage stats <https://api.datacite.org/events?include=subj,obj&orcid=0000-0002-1194-1055>
    The query today returns four datasets created by a researcher identified via her ORCID ID, plus a combined 21 unique views of these datasets in February and March 2019.